FOREIGN TRADE is the official source for U.S. export and import statistics and

 information on export regulations, commodity classifications, or a host of

 other trade related topics, this is the place to get the information you need.

-The Nation’s international trade deficit in goods and services decreased to $40.6 billion in October from $43.0 billion in September (revised), as exports increased more than imports.
-(December 4, 2013)
+The Nation’s international trade deficit in goods and services increased to $38.7 billion in December from $34.6 billion in November (revised), as exports decreased and imports increased.
+(February 6, 2014)

 The U.S. Census Bureau has released the report, Preliminary Profile of U.S. Exporting Companies, 2012.
 This report compiles preliminary data on the universe of U.S. exporting companies in 2012, using characteristics from the 2011 Business Register.
 In 2012, there were 301,238 identified U.S. exporters, accounting for $1.3 trillion in exports of goods (of $1.5 trillion total exports of goods).

 On Friday, November 8, 2013, super typhoon Haiyan hit the Philippines.
 Many U.S. residents and organizations are generously donating food, water, medicines, and other supplies to aid in the relief efforts.
 In order to facilitate the movement of these goods, the following guidance is offered and applies to goods not requiring a license, such as food, clothing, and medicines.

 These in-depth webinars provide the information necessary to understand the changes to the Foreign Trade Regulations (FTR).
 Come learn about what has changed in the FTR and how that change will affect you.
 Best of all, the webinars are free.
 These webinars will focus on changes in reporting requirements, new fields added to the Automated Export System, changes in definitions, and much more.
 The webinars will start on July 18 and will be repeated on August 8, September 5, October 3, November 7, and December 12.